vitormcruz/tome/README.md

 Then the new user "equals: can" be found on the system
 ```

 Note how differently scenario can be written and asserted.
-Ideally, it must be linked as much as possible to the code through parameters and assertions so that changes to it or to the code are reflected both ways and it's execution passes or fail accordingly.
+Ideally, it must be linked as much as possible to the code through parameters and assertions so that changes to it or to the code are reflected in both ways and it's execution passes or fail accordingly.
 For more examples and considerations about specification writting and implementation, look at the [`Tome-Tests-Examples`](https://github.com/vitormcruz/tome/tree/develop/pharo/Tome-Tests-Examples) package.

 ## Executable Specification